WARP-LAB/nextcloud-settings-for-programmers/README.md

 ### Built in patterns

 These patterns are or at some point were set *out of box*.
 This list is a merger.
-Patterns in bold are those which come OOB in latest Nextcloud client version 2.6.0.

 | Pattern | Allow deletion | Description | Notes |
 | ------- |:--------------:|:----------- |:----- |